Expo '74: Legacy

 After the event closed, the exposition site became the city's 100 acre Riverfront Park, containing the former U.S. Pavilion and a clock tower (part of a Great Northern rail depot that was demolished for Expo '74), which are featured prominently in the park's past and current logos.

 Several structures built for the fair are still standing.
 The Washington State Pavilion still stands and is used as the Spokane Convention Center and the First Interstate Center for the Arts.
 The building constructed to house Spokane's iconic Looff Carrousel was disassembled in March 2017 (it housed a German beer garden during the fair), with a new building planned.
 The carrousel originated in Natatorium Park, which closed in 1967, and was restored for the World's Fair.
 An additional six structures, including the Republic of China Pavilion, were moved 150 miles south to Walla Walla where they were re-purposed to be used as classrooms and a performing arts theater for the Walla Walla Community College.
+Several sculptures created for the fair remain at Riverfront Park, including the Garbage Goat designed by the "welding nun" Paula Mary Turnbull.

 The original covering of the US pavilion was a thick vinyl sheeting that was not designed to last.
 It was allowed to remain until it began to deteriorate, become unsightly and was thought a safety hazard.
 When the city opted to remove the covering, chunks of the thick vinyl could be purchased as keep-sakes.
 The tent design itself with its heavy cables was not intended to stay up, however the people of Spokane voiced the opinion that it should remain as a unique architectural statement, and a monument to the 1974 exposition.

-Souvenirs used to be sold at The White Elephant in Spokane, but their recent closure means that they can no longer be purchased from that location.
+As with other expositions, numerous souvenirs were produced and sold both at the site and for years afterwards.

-Entertainment and famous visitors
+Entertainment and performances

+Australia

+Australia held a "national day" on September 24 with Helen Reddy singing the national anthem.
+Entertainer Rolf Harris was accompanied by the Wallis Sisters singing a song about the environment, and master didgeridoo player David Blanasi accompanied Harris in a performance, along with country singers Judy Stone and Ross Ryan.
+Other performers included Australian operatic tenor Donald Smith, actor and entertainer Barry Crocker, stockwhip champions John and Vi Brady, ballet dancer Lucette Aldous, and singer-songwriters Brian Cadd and Kerrie Biddell.
+Helen Reddy and Rolf Harris also gave separate concerts in the Spokane Opera House.